- Medicaid data analytics

 - Quality Improvement

 - Population Health

-Before joining Mathematica, Nolan completed a Data Science for Social Good Summer Fellowship at the University of Chicago and a postdoctoral fellowship at the Columbia University School of Social Work.
+Before joining Mathematica, Nolan completed a summer fellowship in Data Science for Social Good at the University of Chicago and a postdoctoral fellowship at the Columbia University School of Social Work.
 Her research has been published in the Journal of Economic and Social Measurement, Survey Research Methods, Social Science & Medicine, the American Journal of Public Health, and Population Research and Policy Review, among other publications.
-Nolan holds a Ph.D. in demography and social policy from Princeton University and an M.Sc. from the Harvard School of Public Health.
+Nolan holds a Ph.D. in demography and social policy from Princeton University and a M.Sc. from the Harvard School of Public Health.